-FFT, a family-based service, is conducted for an average of 16 weeks.
+Functional Family Therapy (FFT), a family-based service, is conducted for an average of 12 weeks.
 The program emphasizes engaging and motivating families in order to achieve specific, obtainable changes related to repeat criminal behavior.

-WSIPP completed research on FFT in January 2004.
-This research examined FFT as provided in Washington to determine if it cost effectively reduced repeat criminal behavior.
+The WSIPP completed research on FFT in January 2004.
+This research examined FFT's implementation in Washington State to determine if it cost effectively reduced repeat criminal behavior.
 The report indicated that when FFT was provided with fidelity, a 38 percent reduction in recidivism was accomplished.
 The full report can be found at their website: www.wsipp.wa.gov.
 These results add further emphasis to the recent efforts to provide greater quality control to the FFT program.

-Twenty-eight juvenile courts across Washington State offer FFT as an evidence-based program.
+Twenty-eight juvenile courts across Washington State provide FFT as a CJAA program.
 The sites are demographically diverse and are located in cities, remote/rural areas, and regions centered on medium-sized communities.
 FFT therapists are either juvenile court service employees or contracted service providers.
 In twelve of the juvenile courts, a single FFT therapist provides the service.

-With the ongoing needs of a large scale multi-site implementation, JRA provides statewide oversight of training and program fidelity for FFT.
+With the ongoing needs of a large scale multi-site implementation, JR provides statewide oversight of training and program fidelity for FFT.
 FFT therapists receive on-going clinical consultation, mutual support and accountability from trained FFT consultants in Washington State.
-JRA and WAJCA have worked collaboratively to develop the funding and oversight for these quality assurance functions.
+The JR and WAJCA have worked collaboratively to develop the funding and oversight for these quality assurance functions.

 FFT therapists receive on-going training on the practical application of this complicated intervention.
-Through weekly clinical consultations and training sessions, Washington FFT clinical consultants and contracted FFT experts assess Washington State therapists for clinical adherence and fidelity to the FFT model.
-Assessments provide the therapists with ongoing feedback that will ultimately improve services as outlined in the Washington State Functional Family Therapy Quality Assurance and Improvement Plan.
+Through weekly clinical consultations and training sessions, Washington State FFT clinical consultants and contracted FFT experts assess Washington State therapists for clinical adherence and fidelity to the FFT model.
+Assessments provide the therapists with ongoing feedback that will ultimately improve services as outlined in the Washington State FFT Quality Assurance and Improvement Plan.

-The following results were attained for SFY year 2014:
+The following results were attained for SFY year 2015:

-- 41 FFT therapists delivered the intervention. - 16 new therapists were trained. - All practicing therapists received an annual review including global therapist rating feedback every 90-120 days. - The statewide average fidelity rating for SFY14 was 4.06 on a scale of 0-6 (exceeding the goal of 3). - The statewide average dissemination adherence rating for SFY14 was 5.14 on a scale of 0 6 (exceeding the goal of 4). - o Note: The 16 new therapists that were trained and are in their first year were not included in the above averages - 4 therapists received a corrective action plan (Improvement Plan) during SFY14.
+- 36 FFT therapists delivered the intervention in the Juvenile Courts. - 6 new therapists were trained. - All practicing therapists received an annual review including global therapist rating feedback every 90-120 days. - The statewide average fidelity rating for FY15 was 3.93 (exceeding the goal of 3) - The statewide average dissemination adherence rating for FY15 was 5.0 (meeting the goal of 5) - 4 therapists received a corrective action plan (Improvement Plan) during FY15.